j4ckgrey/kebap/INSTALL.md

 ### Sideloadly

 > [!NOTE]
-> Installing using Sideloadly is the only method of using Fladder on iOS or iPadOS at this time.
-See [this issue](https://github.com/j4ckgrey/Fladder/issues/40) for more information.
+> Installing using Sideloadly is the only method of using Kebap on iOS or iPadOS at this time.
+See [this issue](https://github.com/j4ckgrey/Kebap/issues/40) for more information.

 > [!IMPORTANT]
 > If you are using Windows, you must install the web versions of iTunes and iCloud (**not the Microsoft Store versions**) before installing Sideloadly.
 You can download them [here](https://www.apple.com/itunes/download/win64) and [here](https://updates.cdn-apple.com/2020/windows/001-39935-20200911-1A70AA56-F448-11EA-8CC0-99D41950005E/iCloudSetup.exe).

 1. Download and install Sideloadly from their [downloads page](https://sideloadly.io/#download).

-2. Download the latest iOS IPA file from the [Releases](https://github.com/j4ckgrey/Fladder/releases) page and save it to your computer.
+2. Download the latest iOS IPA file from the [Releases](https://github.com/j4ckgrey/Kebap/releases) page and save it to your computer.

 3. Plug your device into your computer and open iTunes.